 myUMBC

 myUMBC is the University’s centralized site for access to resources such as your UMBC email, calendar, Blackboard course shell, Google Drive, and groups.
-Once you are in the UMBC system, you may set up your myUMBC account using the instructions here.
+Once you are in the UMBC system, use the instructions on how to create a myUMBC account.
 You will need your campus ID, which you can request from your department administrator.

 Classroom Technology

 UMBC classrooms are equipped with technology to support you in your teaching.
 However, not all classrooms have the same technology.
-Please see this list of DoIT FAQs to determine what technology is available to you in the particular room in which you will be teaching.
+Please see this list of computing and technology FAQs to determine what technology is available to you in the particular room in which you will be teaching.
 If you need help or would like to request additional technology for your classroom, contact the A/V Services Office located in Engineering 020 at 410-455-2461 or submit an RT ticket directly to A/V services.

 Mac Users: Make sure to bring an adapter to use your computer for sharing presentations, videos, music, etc.